benjyongzh/Shopping-Cart/README.md

 Learning Objectives:

+- Practise async in ReactJS.
-- Practise useState and useEffect.
+- Practise React Router.
-- Practise TDD with Jest on ReactJS.
+- Practise TDD with Jest on React Testing Library.

 The original project was last modified in February 2023, and was filtered from the Odin-Javascript repo into this separate repo.